jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

   $ find /usr/local -name "*opencv*" -o "*cv2*"
   ```

+  This is usually **not** necessary though.
+When you re-build opencv and do `sudo make install`, the old files would just be replaced by the newly installed files and things would just work as expected.

 * If you'd like to modify some configurations and rebuild opencv-3.4.6, it's recommended to remove the whole `build` directory and then redo the `cmake`.
 For example,

   ```shell